ramonsuarez/ramonsuarez.github.io/content/post/walmart/walmart-sales-analysis.md

 As part of my [Data Analytics and Visualization course](https://dorifor.be/formation/9277) I decided to do my final project on a [Walmart dataset found on Kaggle](https://www.kaggle.com/competitions/walmart-recruiting-store-sales-forecasting/data) that would challenge my data analysys skills with its anonymized data and my curious mind looking for insight.
 ![Header image of a supermarket alley with article header text](../images/walmart-sales-analysis-trends-seasonality.png)

-In this post I will detail the whole project and include the final presentation and repport at the very end (use the table of contents to navigate or go through all of it at your own peril).
+In this post I share the notes I wrote while working in the project and include the final presentation and repport that I presented this end of course project (use the table of contents to navigate or go through all of it at your own peril).

 ## Finding a project
 Finding a dataset was not easy, and I went through a lot of pages looking for an interesting dataset that would both: